 In addition to being performed by a LCA, per N.C.G.S.
 20-139.1 (b)(1), your DWI breath test must have been performed in accordance with the rules of the DHHS to be admissible during your Charlotte DWI trial.
 DHHS’s breath alcohol test regulations can be found in Title 10A, Subchapter 41B, Section .0300 of the North Carolina Administrative Code (10A NCAC 41B).
 Let’s look at some of the specifics of these rules as they apply to the DWI breath testing instruments, the Intoxilyzer 5000 and Intoximeter EC/IR II.

-Whether you were administered a DWI breath test on the Intoxilyzer 5000 or the Intoximeter EC/IR II, there are operational procedures that must be followed for your DWI breath test results – your alcohol concentration – to be admitted into evidence during your Charlotte DWI trial.
-These operational procedures for Charlotte’s DWI breath-testing instruments are set forth in the following statutes.
+There are operational procedures that must be followed for your DWI breath test results – your alcohol concentration – to be admitted into evidence during your Charlotte DWI trial.
+These operational procedures for Charlotte’s DWI breath-testing instruments are set forth in the following statute.

 The two most common issues that arise with the operational procedures of these various DWI testing instruments concern the observation period and sequential breath tests requirements.
 Each of these will be discussed below.